werf/werf/docs/pages/reference/config.md

 Artifact configuration doc also defines instructions to build one independent artifact docker image.
 Arifact is a secondary image aimed to isolate a build process and build tools resources (environments, software, data, see [artifacts article for the details]({{ site.baseurl }}/reference/build/artifact.html)).
 There may be multiple artifact configuration docs for multiple artifacts defined in the same `werf.yaml` config.

-Yaml doc with the key `artifact: IMAGE_NAME` is the artifact configuration doc. `artifact` defines short name of the artifact to be referred to in another docs.
-This name must be unique in single `werf.yaml` config.
+Yaml doc with the key `artifact: IMAGE_NAME` is the artifact configuration doc. `artifact` defines short name of the artifact to be referred to from another docs.
+This name must be unique in a single `werf.yaml` config.

 ### Minimal config example